EmilioPeJu/panda-yocto-proposal/README.md

   `/dls_sw/work/targetOS/petalinux-v2023.2-zynq-toolchain`.
 The development
   environment can be loaded by running:
   `. /dls_sw/work/targetOS/petalinux-v2023.2-zynq-toolchain/environment-setup-cortexa9t2hf-neon-xilinx-linux-gnueabi`
+- The docker files were removed from this repo, my recommendation now is using kas because it simplifies the build significantly.

 ### Initramfs init script
 The init script mounts the images, then mount an overlayfs using packages as